Examples for .NET

 ITrueConfSDK

-The initial initialization occurs in platform-specific parts of the project with the passing of platform-dependent parameters -
+The initial initialization takes place in the platform-dependent parts of the project with the transfer of platform-specific parameters -

 Activity